Major and Minor Programs

-The Fisheries specialization (.pdf) prepares students who wish to pursue careers in fisheries and aquatic resource science, management, and administration; fish hatchery management; aquaculture, aquatic education, and aquatic environmental assessment.
+The Fisheries and Aquatic Sciences specialization (.pdf) prepares students who wish to pursue careers in fisheries and aquatic resource science, management, and administration; fish hatchery management; aquaculture, aquatic education, and aquatic environmental assessment.
 The curriculum meets the education criteria for the Certified Fisheries Professional designation established by the American Fisheries Society, the major professional organization for fisheries scientists and managers in North America.

 The Wildlife specialization (.pdf) prepares students for careers in wildlife science, management, and administration; zoo biology; terrestrial ecology; environmental assessment; and education.
 With proper selection of electives, students can meet the education criteria for the Certified Wildlife Biologist designation established by The Wildlife Society, the major professional organization for wildlife scientists and managers in North America.
 Find more information on how to obtain the TWS certification.

 The Conservation Biology specialization (.pdf) prepares students for careers dealing with a broad range of conservation issues in aquatic or terrestrial habitats.
 Positions typically focus on protection of endangered species and management for biodiversity.
 Careers as environmental educators or naturalists are also options.